Removing Your Funds from the Plan

 Removing your termination benefit can be a difficult decision to make, but we're here to guide you through it.
 For personalized advice tailored to your situation, please speak to a financial advisor.

 Considerations When Removing Your Funds from the Plan

-Have you resigned or has your contract been terminated and are you considering taking your funds from the plans?
+Have you resigned or has your contract been terminated and are you considering taking your funds out of your Alberta teachers’ pension plan?
 To make that decision, there are a number of important factors you will want to consider.

 A termination benefit is meant to provide you with savings for retirement.
-Pension regulations require that you transfer these funds into a Locked-in Retirement Account (LIRA) that you can only access ( subject to some exceptions) during retirement.
-Tax rules will limit the amount that can be transferred on a tax-sheltered basis to a LIRA, resulting in some of these funds being unlocked but also taxed at source when they are withdrawn from the plans.
-If you have any pre-1992 service, please review the rules that apply to you on the Terminating Your Contract page.
+Pension regulations require that you transfer these funds into a Locked-in Retirement Account (LIRA) that you can access during retirement.
+Tax rules will limit the amount that can be transferred on a tax-sheltered basis to a LIRA, which may result in some of these funds being unlocked but also taxed at source when they are withdrawn from the plans.

 Benefits to Withdrawing Your Funds from the Plans

 - Access to some of your pension as cash perhaps during a difficult time, along with the flexibility to decide how to use that cash.